-Check the responses yourself using the option to review assignments.
+Check the responses yourself using the non-automatic acceptance option.

-- You can issue bonuses to performers for completing tasks well.
+- You can give bonuses to performers for completing tasks well.
 This improves motivation and makes performers approach your tasks with more care.

 - Keep in touch with performers

-- Proper communication with performers keeps them interested in the project and allows you to detect any problems in the tasks quickly.
-Answer users' questions in personal messages and on the forum.
+- Proper communication with performers keeps them interested in the project and lets you quickly detect any issues with the tasks.
+Answer users' questions through private messages.